 Become a partner

 To generate revenue for public services and restoration efforts DNR leases land and sells natural resource products.
 Lease opportunities include agriculture and grazing, energy, communications towers, mining, shellfish aquaculture, or marina, dock or pier access.
 Products cover timber, biomass, razor clams, geoducks, brush and salal, and others.

 The department provides private entities with resources to help them incorporate resource stewardship as a part of their business practices.

 - Replanting effort seedlings through the Webster Forest Nursery,

 - A Small Forest Landowners Office, with programs such as the Family Forest Fish Passage Program, Forest Stewardship Program, Rivers and Habitat Open Space Program, and Riparian Easement Program.

 Get a permit or license

 DNR grants burn permits, when burning on forestlands protected by DNR is appropriate, and permits for harvesting timber, building bridges or roads, and other forest activities as applicants are able to meet necessary requirements.
 When small forest landowners aren't able to meet these requirements at a spacific site they may apply from an alternate plan permit, which allows for more flexibility.
 Very limited firewood gathering permits are also available to the public.
-DNR further provides oversight of dredging, mooring buoys and mining reclamation activities.
+DNR also grants rights-of-way authorizations for a fee and provides oversight of dredging, mooring buoys and mining reclamation activities.